sirlaxalot24/SQL_OSM_Project_3/README.md

 The code I used for cleaning street names was basically what I used for the case study portion of the course.
 Below is a portion of the .py file I wrote for cleaning both street names and zip.
 I decided to put the two functions in a separate file, [cleanStreeZip.py](cleanStreeZip.py).
 I decided to split the element on the commas and only keep the first part of the returned list.
 The ordinal audit.py from the case study left the full string in the returned value.
 Removing the rest of the string, such as the errant city and state cleaned up my street names greatly.

+For example, the code below would take '260 Hoffmeister Ave, Saint Louis, MO(314) 631-2866' and split the string on the commas.
+Only taking the first portion, '260 Hoffmeister Ave'.
+The last word in this string is then checked against the MAPPING diction ary in [cleanStreeZip.py](cleanStreeZip.py])]
+This particular example will replace the 'Ave' and the end and return '260 Hoffmeister Aveneue' while stripping away 'Saint Louis' and 'MO(314) 631-2866'

 ```python